• Skip to primary navigation

 Scalloped Potatoes with Sour Cream

 This Amish gluten-free scalloped potatoes recipe has a creamy sauce that is made with butter, sour cream, heavy cream, and cheese.
 Wow!
 That's a lot of fattening creamy goodness right there!
-But it's also what makes this scalloped potato recipe so amazingly delicious!
+But it's also what makes this side dish so amazingly delicious!

 You need some fats in your diet.
 But, if you are concerned about your fat intake, stick with a small serving.
 For most of us, rich and creamy foods don't need to be eliminated from our diet, we just need to learn portion control.